elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution.md

 subject: History of the World
 file_name: what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution.md
 url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
-score: 9.0
+score: -1.0
 related_article1:
-    id: 159868
+    id: 159870
     title: >-
-        What are the defining decorative styles of La Tène Culture?
+        How did the La Tène Culture expand and settle in new regions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
+    url: /learn/history-of-the-world/questions/how-did-the-la-tne-culture-expand-and-settle-in-new-regions
 related_article2:
-    id: 159862
+    id: 159876
     title: >-
-        What are the main characteristics of Halstatt Culture's art and material goods?
+        What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
+    url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
 related_article3:
-    id: 160183
+    id: 159892
     title: >-
-        How have the Celts contributed to European heritage and modern perceptions?
+        How did the Celts interact with Romans in notable conflicts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
+    url: /learn/history-of-the-world/questions/how-did-the-celts-interact-with-romans-in-notable-conflicts
 related_article4:
-    id: 160380
+    id: 159892
     title: >-
-        What role did Hecataeus of Miletus and Posidonius play in early ethnography of the Celts?
+        How did the Celts interact with Romans in notable conflicts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts
+    url: /learn/history-of-the-world/questions/how-did-the-celts-interact-with-romans-in-notable-conflicts
 related_article5:
-    id: 159901
+    id: 159868
     title: >-
-        What were the distinctive physical and behavioral traits of the Celts?
+        What are the defining decorative styles of La Tène Culture?
-    subject: History of the World
+    subject: Art History and Literature
-    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
+    url: /learn/art-history-and-literature/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 ---

 &nbsp;